hamzzgab/Artificial-Intelligence/Assignment-2/README.md

 ### Commands
 1. To run the code simply cd into the game folder for TicTacToe and Connect4 from the Assignment-2 folder
+2. It will display the game playing in the command line, the code for this project is not gamified.

 #### TicTacToe
 ```